 Simple Shandong cuisine

 Simplicity is key in Shandong cuisine (or Lu cuisine), one of the most prevalent cuisines in China, and popular in northeast China, Beijing, and Tianjin.
-Shandong cuisine specializes in simple dishes, highlighting the original flavours of the ingredients.
+Shandong cuisine specializes in simple dishes, highlighting the original flavors of the ingredients.
 Making soups and soup dishes is this region’s forte.

 Spicy Sichuan cuisine